Alipsa/spreadsheets/readme.md

 Where df is the data-frame to export and filePath the path to the new or existing spreadsheet, and sheet is the sheet name to create or update.

 The function returns TRUE if successful or FALSE if not.
-If the problem is severe there will likely an error thrown.

 ## Background / motivation
 Why not just use one of the existing packages such as xlsx, XLConnect, or gdata?
-Sometimes I had problems with loading these packages or some functions did not work (none of them fully passes the tests on renjin cran).
+Sometimes I had problems with loading these packages, or some functions did not work (none of them fully passes the tests on renjin cran).
 Also I missed some search functionality to make imports more dynamic in my R code.
-As the gcc-bridge (which compiles C code to jvm byte code) gets better, the first kind of problem will disappear but I needed something "now".
+As the gcc-bridge (which compiles C code to jvm byte code) gets better, the first kind of problem will disappear, but I needed something "now".
 This is a "Renjin native" package that attempts to address some of those issues.